|What are Mabs and Nibs?

-The practice of dermatology has been revolutionised in the past 2 decades.
-It is now a great blend of the art of medicine and the science of the most latest technology.
-Many diseases that were once very common, such as skin diseases due to under nutrition and nutritional deficiencies, skin infections, leprosy, sexually transmitted diseases etc., have become uncommon.
-On the other, many other diseases of the skin such as acne, psoriasis, vitiligo, skin problems related to systemic diseases and other automimmune diseases are on the rise, and many of these problems are being increasingly linked to diet and lifestyle changes.
+In recent years, the pattern of dermatological diseases have shown significant changes.
+Many diseases that were once very common, such as skin manifestations of nutritional deficiencies, skin infections, leprosy, sexually transmitted diseases etc., have become uncommon.
+On the other, problems such as acne, psoriasis, vitiligo, skin manifestations of systemic diseases and other autoimmune diseases have been on the rise, and many of these problems are being increasingly linked to diet and lifestyle changes.

 Also, with the improvement in living standards, there is increased ‘demand’ for improving the health and feel of the skin.
 Dermatologists of the day are required to be equipped with the skills and tools to help the cosmetic needs of our people.

 The practice of dermatology has been revolutionized in the past 2 decades.
 It is now a great blend of the art of medicine and the science of the most latest technology.
 The latest technological advances such as lasers, nanotechnology, phototherapy, cryotherapy, collagen induction therapy, photography and many more have joined the armament of dermatologists.
 Present day dermatologists are also trained in cutaneous surgery to treat many skin lesions and to help problems such as scars, baldness etc.

 Melasma with photo ageing is a common problem, resulting from exposure to UV rays, glycation from excess sugars in the diet, free radical damage and genetic predisposition.
 It is managed with ideal sun screens, dietary modifications and anti oxidants.
 Image shows a case of melasma, improved with the use of sun screen and life style modification and supplements.